-Figure 29 shows the biological monitoring network stations with a color ramp to easily visualize the quality of the macroinvertebrate community and habitat based on indices that are described later in this section.
-Only the sites that were actively monitored in 2018 are shown on the map.
-For more detailed information, including data and a map for biomonitoring sites which have been discontinued, refer to the following narrative sections and the Appendix.
+Figure 28 shows the biological monitoring network stations with a color ramp to easily visualize the quality of the macroinvertebrate community and habitat based on indices that are described later in this section.
+Only the

-Figure 29.
-Vermillion River Monitoring Network biological monitoring stations for habitat and macroinvertebrates in 2018.
+Figure 28.
+Vermillion River Monitoring Network biological monitoring stations for habitat and macroinvertebrates in 2019.